DJvD/overheidnl.github.io/CONTRIBUTING.md

-# Contributing to the API portal
+# Contributing to the Developer portal

 We – the maintainers of this project – value your input, enjoy feedback and welcome improvements.